 There’s a special quality about the culture of drinking.
 Drinking alcohol creates an immediate bond with the people around you.
 Everyone’s your best friend, at least for the night.
 And yes, easy come easy go at times for sure, but STILL, there’s community, a primitive human need, always available at the drop of a drop.

 After about the first month or so, I didn’t crave alcohol for more than ten minutes a week.
 But what did I crave, all the time, was the easy community that alcohol guaranteed to provide.

 I knew there had to be others like me.
 Others who weren’t ready to be sober, but were sick of the status quo.
 People who knew they would be better off if they just drank way less, but for many reasons, they couldn’t quite maintain the lifestyle.

 Where were all of my people at??!

-So I took matters into my own hands and in the fall of 2018, I created an alcohol-free, online community, with options to meet in real life.
+So I took matters into my own hands and in the fall of 2018, I created an alcohol-free, online community.
 I call the group Drynamics.
 It’s a collective space with diverse, open-minded people where you can re-start the practice of being YOU.
-The old you.

 No, not this buzzed performance of who you think people want you to be now.
 The real you, a 100% authentic version.
 Mask off.